andreas-wilm/famas/README.md

     ./configure CFLAGS='-I/opt/local/include'  LDFLAGS='-L/opt/local/lib'

-Note for developers: if you make changes to configure.in or Makefile.am, you have to run the following to update the autotools files (configure and Makefile.ins).
+Note, if you use the github source or github releases (and not the distribution tarball in the distribution directory), you might have to run the following once to update the autotools files (configure and Makefile.in):

     autoreconf
     automake --add-missing